Travel after Brexit: key FAQs for visiting the EU

-You may need to renew your passport if travelling to the EU after Brexit.
-On the day you're travelling, you will need to ensure that your passport:
+On the day you're travelling, you will need to ensure that your passport is both:

-- is less than 10 years' old (regardless of validity period)
+- less than 10 years old (regardless of validity period)

 If you do not have both of these ticked, you will likely be unable to travel to most EU countries as well as Switzerland, Norway, Liechtenstein and Iceland.

 Do I have to join a different border queue when entering the EU?

-After Brexit, you will no longer be allowed to enter a country via the 'EU nationals' lane at border control.
-In addition, you may also be asked for proof of exit with a return ticket, and be required to provide proof of funds for the duration of your stay.
+Yes; you're no longer allowed to enter a country via the 'EU nationals' lane at border control.
+In addition, you may also be asked for proof of exit with a return ticket and be required to provide proof of funds for the duration of your stay.

-Will flights, ferries, trains & coaches to Europe still operate?
+Are flights, ferries, trains & coaches to Europe still operating?

-Yes; it is expected that all flights, ferries, trains - Eurostar and Eurotunnel - and coaches between the UK and the EU will continue to run as normal.
-There is a suggestion that bus/coach trips to non-EU European countries such as Switzerland might be affected, however.
+Yes; flights, ferries, trains - Eurostar and Eurotunnel - and coaches between the UK and the EU will continue to run as normal.

 Can I drive in the EU after Brexit?